 This Utah landmark is a 6,420 ft (1,960-meter) elevation summit that towers over 300 feet (90 meters) above Highway 24.

-The national park surrounds the Waterpocket Fold, which has layers of sandstone, deep canyons, arches and other stunning rock formations.
+The national park surrounds the Waterpocket Fold with sandstone layers, deep canyons, arches and other stunning rock formations.

 It’s a 65 million-year-old warp in the earth’s crust.

-Waterpocket Fold was created by the colliding continental plates that also formed the Rocky Mountains over millions of years.
+Waterpocket Fold was created by the colliding continental plates forming the Rocky Mountains over millions of years.